Submitty/submitty.github.io/_docs/student/late_days.md

   assignment instructions and your course syllabus to determine the late day limit for each assignment.

-* If you have submitted an assignment late, and attempted to use more late days than you have available or attempted to use more late days than allowed on the assignment, your assignment late day status will be "Bad" and your final assignment grade will be recorded as a zero.
+* If you have submitted an assignment late and attempted to use more late days than you have available, your late day status for that assignment will be "Bad".
+  Similarly, if you submitted an assignment late and attempted to use more late days than allowed on the assignment, your late day status for that assignment will be "Bad".
+  Even though the status is "Bad", you will still be able to review the autograding results, and you may even additional feedback and points from manual TA/instructor grading.
+  However, if your late day status is "Bad", your final assignment grade total will be recorded as a zero.
 You will not be charged late days for this assignment.

 * For team assignments, if the team chooses to submit the assignment _n_ days late, each member of the team will be charged _n_ late